 Kara is a 1995 honor graduate of Concord University with a Bachelor of Science in Travel Industry Management with a concentration in Tourism Planning, Development and Promotion.
 She has worked with Visit Southern WV (West Virginia), Knoxville Symphony Society, Louise Mandrell Theatre, Park Vista Resort and the City of Gatlinburg’s Department of Tourism and Convention Center.

-Since joining the Greenbrier County Convention and Visitors Bureau in 2007, she has led the organization in many changes and successes.
-In 2008, the CVB rebranded the county as the Greenbrier Valley.
-Kara spearheaded the organization’s capitol project of a regional visitors center which opened in summer of 2010.
-She also led the campaign that awarded Lewisburg the “Coolest Small Town in America” accolade by Budget Travel Magazine.
+Since joining the GCCVB, she has led many organizational changes and successes.
+In 2008, the CVB rebranded its marketing efforts to redefine the county as the Greenbrier Valley.
+Kara spearheaded the organization’s capital project of a regional visitors' center, which opened in the summer of 2010.
+She also led the Greenbrier County CVB’s campaign to successfully have Lewisburg voted “Coolest Small Town in America” by Budget Travel Magazine in 2011.

 Kara is active within the tourism industry and taking on several leadership positions, including representing West Virginia on the Southeast Tourism Society’s Board of Directors.
 She serves as Vice President of the West Virginia Association of Convention and Visitors Bureaus and has been a part of the executive team since 2008.
 Kara represents all of West Virginia’s CVBs on the West Virginia Hospitality and Travel Association board.
 Kara was appointed a West Virginia Tourism Commissioner (now the Tourism Advisory Council) by Governor Jim Justice in 2017.
 The West Virginia Department of Tourism presented her with the West Virginia Tourism Professional of the Year award in October 2017.
 Kara is currently pursuing the Certified Destination Management Executive certification through Destinations International.